rmerry/envconf/README.md

-# go-envconf
+# envconf

-`go-envconf` is a very lightweight Go library for populating structs from environment variables using struct tags.
+`envconf` is a very lightweight Go library for populating structs from environment variables using struct tags.
 It supports all basic Go types and offers the ability to set default values and marking a value as required.

 ## Features